eloisetaylor5693/search-films/README.md

 - Naviation from browse screen to film details screen on clicking a film's thumbnail
 - Mostly represented the designs though not pixel-perfect
 - Added testing
+- Searching for a film using the search bar from the Browse Films page

 ## Features not delivered
-- Searching for a film using the search bar on the Browse Films page
+- Searching for a film using the search bar from the Film Details page
 - Rating stars on the Film Details page